kdheepak/blog/src/posts/49-bookshelf-analogy-julia.md

 ## Broadcasting

-The exception is a special syntax called broadcasting, which instead of assignment does what mutability does.
+The exception is the special syntax `.=`, which instead of assignment does what mutability does.
 When you see `.=`, it is "broadcasting" the `=` operation on all elements of the LHS.

 ```julia